 Author: Dieter Scholz

-Presentation at the International Aircraft Cabin Air Conference 2017, Imperial College London, 19 - 20 September 2017
+on the occasion of the International Aircraft Cabin Air Conference 2017, Imperial College London, 19 - 20 September 2017

 This is a document from the project Aircraft Cabin Air.

 Almost all passenger jet aircraft today use potentially contaminated bleed air for cabin ventilation.

 A detailed look at the design of engine bearings, their lubrication and sealing reveals that jet

 engines leak small amounts of oil by design and not only in failure cases.
 An equation is derived to